perjor/blog.jordypereira.be/blog/Stockholm/2019-02-10_On-to-the-second-week.md

 ![On the ferry with random people](/images/ferry.jpg)

-So I found a cafe wish served a meatballs special for 10 euros.
+So I found a cafe wich served a meatballs special for 10 euros.
 That's more my style.